vanta1337/telshell/README.md

 ### Installation

-telshel requires python3 to run
+telshell requires python3 to run
 ####
 - Clone the repository and install the python requirements
 - Set -netconport [PORT] in your csgo launch options